 Have you been dreaming of a career where you can tackle global issues?

-Now is your chance to find out how you can play a part in helping communities manage poverty and recover from disaster.
+Find out how you can play a part in helping communities manage poverty and recover from disaster.

 And the best part is, no matter what degree you’re studying there’s a pathway into the astounding field of international aid and development.

-We spoke with UON Bachelor of Arts graduate, Nick Turner, about what led him to his rewarding career as a Communication Specialist with the United Nations Development Program.
+We spoke with Bachelor of Arts graduate, Nick Turner, about what led him to his rewarding career as a Communication Specialist with the United Nations Development Program.

 Navigator: What did you study?